About this listing

 Rio has a gallery in Ubud showcasing his work, with a small cafe attached with the best coffee in town (our clients say so!).

-(website hidden) - Rio has also recently launched a new website dedicated to Ubud whose title "Ubud Now and Then" says it all, given that Rio has lived in Ubud nearly 40 years.
+(URL HIDDEN) - Rio has also recently launched a new website dedicated to Ubud whose title "Ubud Now and Then" says it all, given that Rio has lived in Ubud nearly 40 years.
 The site naturally has events, dining, and other listings but also has an interesting blog roll written by various locals and long term residents associated with Ubud.
 You will find updated videos and photos .
 Rio describes the site as "a cosmopolitan small town newspaper".
-You can also find it on (website hidden) for more chatty and interactive updates.
+You can also find it on (SENSITIVE CONTENTS HIDDEN) for more chatty and interactive updates.
 One or two nights is not enough for Ubud!